carvel-dev/imgpkg/docs/basic-workflow.md

 #### Relocate to a different registry

-This step will relocate the bundle configuration and the images associated with it.
+This step will relocate the bundle configuration and the images associated with it from one image registry to another one.

 To relocate, use the following command:
 `imgpkg copy -b localhost:9001/simple-app-bundle --to-repo localhost:5000/simple-app-new-repo`

 Flags used in the command:
-  * `-b` indicates that the user want to copy a bundle from the Registry
+  * `-b` indicates that the user wants to copy a bundle from the registry
-  * `--to-repo` indicates the new Registry where the bundle and associated images should be copied to
+  * `--to-repo` indicates the registry where the bundle and associated images should be copied to

 The output shows the bundle and the images present in `.imgpkg/images.yml` are copied to the new registry `localhost:5000`: